matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 This proposal is to formally specify this usage and ensure a compatibility between the different projects.

-While writing this specification, the following principles should be respected:

-* **Simplicity in mind:** the solution should be the simplest one

-* **Not confusing:** The end user shouldn't know the theoretical usage of the room. i.e. A user which isn't using the social media app shouldn't be able to 'spam' the main room.

-* re-use as much as possible the matrix specifications.

 We will restrict ourselves to the creation of the specific rooms.
-The discovery of the user rooms using profile as room is the topic of [another MSC](https://nextcloud.carnot.cc/index.php/s/EHQKzJi78oX7GPE).
+The discovery of other user rooms using profile as room is the topic of [another MSC](https://nextcloud.carnot.cc/index.php/s/EHQKzJi78oX7GPE).

 ## The idea

-While Matrix could be used for almost anything, we will restrict ourselves on the following use cases.
+This MSC tries to cover those following social media cases:

 * **'Regular'** social media (Twitter style, Facebook : Circles, MinesTRIX)
 * **'Art'** social media (Matrix Art)